LionelBeato/capybaras/week-2/day-6/OVERVIEW.md

 - Today I mentioned the concept of *imperative programming*.
 Strictly speaking, imperative programming refers to a paradigm of coding that dictates a programs *state* using *statements*.
 You can think of it as giving your program commands.
 Compare and contrast with *declarative programming* which does not care about the *how* but the *what* of your code.
 Thus you would declare what you want to use in your program as opposed to describing how you would use them.

+- When comparing strings, you would want to use a helper method such as `.equals()` or `.compareTo()`.
+This is due to the way Java creates its objects.
+Thank you Cristian Ponce for the tip!

+## Errata

+- Dummy moment of the day for me: forgetting the nature of string equality in Java.
+Be aware that you cannot simply check equality with a `==` operator.
+We will be covering why this is the case at a later date.

 ## Quote of the Day